About Us

 Pijitsirniq: serving and providing for family and/or community.

-Parks and Special Places contribute to Nunavut’s economy through tourism and related economic development, without compromising the protection of our cultural and natural heritage.
+• Balance – Territorial Parks contribute to Nunavut’s economy through tourism and park-related economic development without compromising the protection of our cultural and natural heritage.

 Tunnganarniq: fostering good spirit by being open, welcoming and inclusive.